The End of Germany's Illusions?

 This makes it all the more important to finally grasp just how deeply mired in the crisis we are.
 Staying out of it is no longer an option.
 As far as Asia or the US are concerned, the differences have long since blurred.
 When investors lose their trust in the euro zone and take their money out of Europe, Germany too will feel the effects.

 Thus it is in Germany's interest to solve the life-threatening problems within the currency union both swiftly and sustainably.
 But steps more radical than Germany has been willing to take will be necessary to achieve this -- and that goes for both Chancellor Angela Merkel's government and the German people at large, who have vehemently rejected the prospect of their country having to give up any power or money to save the euro.

 But that's what it must come down to in the end.
 Without an economic government and a true fiscal union, the euro won't survive.
 Some elements have already been established.
 European leaders already have significant influence on the budgets of those countries in crisis.
-Furthermore, the, agreed on by 25 of the EU's 27 member states at a summit in January, also requires signatories to pursue fiscal responsibility.
+Furthermore, the planned fiscal pact, agreed on by 25 of the EU's 27 member states at a summit in January, also requires signatories to pursue fiscal responsibility.
 But these measures are both incomplete and provisional.

 Saving the euro requires European countries, including Germany, to give up more sovereignty and to accept more joint decisions.
 Ultimately, it also requires euro-zone countries to be collectively liable for their debts.